Menstrual Products Global Access Girls Period Education

-Growing up in Connecticut, Sophia Grinvalds would pick a queue with a female cashier when she went shopping for tampons, just to avoid making her purchase in front of a male employee.
+Growing up in Connecticut, Sophia Grinvalds would pick a line with a female cashier when she went shopping for tampons, just to avoid making her purchase in front of a male employee.

-But when she ended up working in Africa after graduation, she said she quickly realised that the "sense of fear or embarrassment" that comes along with menstruation and access to supplies in the U.S. can have astronomically bigger consequences for women and girls there.
+But when she ended up working in Africa after graduation, she said she quickly realized that the "sense of fear or embarrassment" that comes along with menstruation and access to supplies in the U.S. can have bigger consequences for women and girls there.

 Grinvalds had been living in a remote village in Uganda for five months when she was met with an unpleasant surprise: Her period arrived, but her feminine-product supply had run out.